 Your solicitor will need to contact us once the sale has been agreed in order to request information about the building for the buyer.
-They will need to email HomeOwnershipTeam@wcht.org.uk to request this info.
+They will need to email commercialandsalesteam@wcht.org.uk to request this info.

 The buyer's solicitor will be required to provide us with a Notice of Transfer (and charge, if relevant) within two weeks of completion.
-Please send these to the Home Ownership Team at Watford Community Housing.
+Please send these to the Commercial and Sales team at Watford Community Housing.
 These documents will be registered, and the new account set up, once we have received the full fee and all necessary information.